 - The Holy Spirit Himself will come upon; the word come means to superimpose Himself, upon Mary

-- This is an incredibly powerful duo of language.
-If you remember back to man being made in the image of God, here we see the same language being used twice!
+Coming upon and overshadowing is a compelling duo of language.
+If you remember back to man being made in the image of God, here we see the same pair of languages!

 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”Genesis 1:26